dermatologist/hephaestus/README.md

 # :stars: Hephaestus - Data analytics tools for Digital Health!

+*Hephaestus was the god of fire, metalworking, stone masonry, forges and the art of sculpture.*

 ## About

 Efficient and effective health data warehousing and analysis require a common data model.